8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 These can include:

-These actions not only comply with Facebook’s rules but also help engage participants in meaningful ways.
-By offering a variety of allowed actions, you can still drive significant engagement and entries for your giveaway without risking penalties from Facebook.
+These actions comply with the rules for Facebook giveaways and help engage participants in meaningful ways.
+By offering various allowed actions, you can still drive significant engagement and entries for your giveaway without risking penalties from Facebook.

 You can even use a 3rd party giveaway app like RafflePress to run a Facebook contest.
 The giveaway actions comply with Facebook’s rules and policies by not requiring users to carry out Facebook tasks.